-From reinsurance exposures major risks arise from the arrangements with Swiss Re and R+V. From the deposits with Banks arrangements major risk arises from the exposure to Hellenic Bank.
+From reinsurance exposures major risks arise from the arrangements with CCR, R+V, Swiss Re and DEVK Re.
+From the deposits with Banks arrangements major risk arises from the exposure to Hellenic Bank, Bank of Cyprus and Julius Baer.

-However in general, more capital is absorbed by the exposures to Reinsurance rather than banks.
+However in general, more capital is absorbed by the exposures to reinsurers rather than banks.

-Type 1 exposures give a total risk capital requirement (before diversification) of €634K.
+Type 1 exposures give a total risk capital requirement (before diversification) of €459 thousand.